DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The price swings on how much floor you are actually heating and what sits on top of it.
 A cloakroom needs a tiny mat, while a big kitchen-diner needs a lot more, and the mat is only part of it.
 You are also paying for insulation boards to stop heat sinking into the subfloor, a thermostat, the electrician's time to wire it safely, and the tiling that goes back down over the top.
 If the floor needs levelling first, or the tiler is working around awkward corners and a WC, the labour climbs.
 The quality of the thermostat matters too, since a smart programmable unit costs more upfront but trims running costs later.
+Who actually does the work changes the price as well.
+A tiler who subcontracts the electrical connection to a jobbing Part P electrician prices differently to an underfloor heating specialist who employs their own electrician and treats the whole job as one trade.
+Region plays a part too, since labour rates for both tilers and electricians are not the same everywhere in the country, and a job that includes taking up an old floor and levelling the subfloor will always cost more than a straightforward retrofit onto a sound, flat base.

 How to pay less

 - Lay insulation boards underneath so the warmth rises into the room instead of soaking into the subfloor.
+It costs a little more upfront and saves on running costs for as long as you own the floor.

 Common questions